DavidServn/davidservn-jamstack-blog-sample/README.md

 A simple Jamstack blog built with Nuxt.js and @nuxt/content.

-You can visit the live sample [here](https://davidservn-jamstack-blog-sample.pages.dev/).
+You can follow the tutorial [here](https://www.davidservn.com/blog/building-a-jamstack-blog-with-free-cloudflare-hosting-and-seo/) or visit the live sample [here](https://davidservn-jamstack-blog-sample.pages.dev/).